Hank Green: SciShow

 Green created the science YouTube channel SciShow in January 2012, which, like Crash Course, was initially funded by YouTube.
 The channel features a series of videos focused on scientific fields, including chemistry, physics, and biology, as well as interviews and trivia shows with experts.
-Green has stated his aim for SciShow's content was for it to be approachable and to dispel the idea that science is an inherently difficult subject.
+Green has said that SciShow's content aims to be approachable and to dispel the idea that science is an inherently difficult subject.
 Like Crash Course, SciShow is meant to be supplementary to the traditional educational experience, with Green's goal being "to be good at one thing so teachers can be good at other things."

 SciShow is primarily hosted by Green, with Michael Aranda taking on additional hosting duties, as well as with occasional appearances by Lindsey Doe and Emily Graslie.
 A spin-off channel, SciShow Space, was launched in April 2014 to cover space topics, and is hosted by Green, Reid Reimers, and Caitlin Hofmeister.
 A third channel, SciShow Kids, premiered in March 2015.
 It is aimed at children between the ages of 3 and 6 and is hosted by Jessi Knudsen Castañeda.
 Late in 2016, its patrons on Patreon chose a topic for a new channel, SciShow Psych, which launched in March 2017.
-It is hosted by Hank Green and Brit Garner who teach about the human brain and aim to provide clear and reputable psychology information.
+It is hosted by Green and Brit Garner, who teach about the human brain and aim to provide clear and reputable psychology information.

-The channel has amassed a large audience, with its videos being regularly featured on several media outlets.
 Green and SciShow were granted a national advertisement deal with YouTube that featured promotion on billboards and television commercials.
 The channel has been praised as "informative, casual without being condescending, and funny".